conartist6/sequins/src/ARCHITECTURE.md

 ## Major decisions

 -   **Avoid circular dependencies**: Initially I tried to embrace some circular dependencies in a structured fashion.
 This experiment failed.
 In order to eliminate circular deps I created namespaces and forced subclasses to register themselves.
 By eliminating the need of base classes to import thier subclasses, the dependency loops were broken.

+-   **Don't extend native data sturctures**: There were several reasons that I chose not to extend native Map and Set.
+Firstly, it would have needed to be inconsistent, because I think subclassing Array would be a bad choice.
+Array has a full API of its own, and any inconsistencies would be glaringly obvious.
+It also serves as the most fundamental underlying primative type for literals.
+Secondly IE 11 is still supported for a while, and does not support extending native types.
+Finally, Immutable, which which this project hopes to achieve relative parity, does not extend native data types.
+I did however leave the door open to publishing a separate package which uses this library's mixins to create types which extend native ones.
+For a fuller explanation of all the semantics involved, take a look at [this article](http://perfectionkills.com/how-ecmascript-5-still-does-not-allow-to-subclass-an-array/).